-Curiosity is at the centre of our science curriculum at Elvetham Heath Primary School.
+At Elvetham Heath Primary School, curiosity is at the centre of our science curriculum.
+Science is about developing an understanding of, and making sense of our environment and the world in which we live, primarily through experience and exploration.
 Through purposeful practical science work, we develop the childrens’ critical thinking and enquiring minds whilst also ensuring that children secure and retain a broad body of scientific knowledge.

 Knowledge & Skills